 Pursuant to the New York State Division of Budget Bulletin H-1032, dated June 7, 2013, New York State has instituted key reform initiatives to the grant contract process which require not-for-profits to register in the Grants Gateway and complete the Vendor Prequalification process in order for proposals to be evaluated and any resulting contracts executed.
-Prequalification only applies to Not-for-Profit applicants.

-Proposals received from eligible not-for-profit applicants who have not been Prequalified by the proposal due date of 2:00 PM EST as indicated in section 2.3 cannot be evaluated; therefore, such proposals will be disqualified from further consideration.
+Proposals received from eligible not-for-profit applicants who have not been Prequalified by the proposal due date of 2:00 PM EST as indicated in section 2.2 cannot be evaluated; therefore, such proposals will be disqualified from further consideration.